 - Special ribs with Jack Daniel’s BBQ sauce

 - Special ribs with reduction of Black Artisanal Beer

 - Special ribs with Bourbon sauce

-Federal Ribs also offers five types of “traditional ribs” that are priced at 25,900 pesos for a half-rack and 44,900 pesos for a full-rack:
+Federal Ribs also offered five types of “traditional ribs” that were priced at 25,900 pesos for a half-rack and 44,900 pesos for a full-rack:

 - Traditional ribs with 8-year Medellín Rum BBQ

 - Traditional ribs with reduction of espresso, caramel and balsamic sauce

 - Traditional ribs with Diablo sauce (spicy)

 Every order of ribs came with a choice of two sides.
 You could select from coleslaw, chili, corn on the cob, green salad, vegetables, French fries or four other potato options.

 Also, there were two larger orders of ribs.
 There was one for four people for 79,900 pesos and one was for five people for 88,900 pesos.